 Which was true until today, when we began working on derivative sauces, which are the progeny of the withered yet toothy matrons of the culinary world, the mother sauces (also known as grand sauces).

 There doesn’t seem to be much consistency on what constitutes a mother sauce.
 Some say there are five: béchamel, veloute, espagnole, classic tomato and hollandaise.
 Others think hollandaise is a bogus addition, since it doesn’t include roux (flour and butter), doesn’t store well, and is not made in advance of service.
-The underappreciated master of French cuisine,
+The underappreciated master of French cuisine, Marie Antoine Careme, apparently considered Allemande a grand sauce, though most others (including my professor, Chef M) classify it as a derivative sauce.
+And so it goes.

 But regardless of what is in the mother sauces, here’s what I’ve learned in class about classical sauce-making: it takes a friggin’ long time.
-The process can easily take days, using gallons of liquid and pounds of
+The process can easily take days, using gallons of liquid and pounds of ingredients only to produce a quart or two of heavily reduced muck.
+Great-tasting muck, though the work involved has over the last couple days turned The Aspiring Chef into The Perspiring Chef.

 Most sauces are begun with a stock (roasted bones with mirepoix and sometimes roux, then strained and reduced).
 The stock is then cooked with more roux, other ingredients, and reduced further to create a mother sauce.
 The mother sauce is then combined with other ingredients (and perhaps other sauces) to make one of its many twisted, inbred offspring, also known as a derivative sauce.
 Similar to the Book of Genesis, there are literally hundreds of derivatives that were borne from the five or so humble mother sauces.